oasis9/Pepperoni-Sandwich/README.md

 Hence, the more people begin to use this tool, the faster transport will be, and at the same time greenhouse gas emissions will decrease.

-This is not a functional project but a simple prototype is contained within.
+This is not a functional project but a conceptual prototype has been the outcome of our work over the weekend.

 A demo is available at https://pepperonisandwich.oasis9.net, with default credentials:
 ```